Residence permit for self-employed persons

 4. Documents Self-employed residence permit

-If you meet all the requirements for a settlement permit for self-employed persons, you can apply for one at the immigration office.
+If you meet all the requirements for a settlement permit for self-employed persons, you can apply for a settlement permit at the immigration office.
 In addition to the general application documents (e.g., application form and passport ), self-employed persons must submit, in particular, documents proving the successful realization of their self-employment.
-These documents are usually at least the following:
+These documents usually include at least the following:

 Audit report from the tax advisor